Ernest Frank Richardson: Chief Constable, Salisbury

 In November 1903 he was the successful candidate for the position of Chief Constable of Salisbury City Police.
-A reception was held for him at the City Police Court when he made his first public appearance.
-One of the first actions he undertook as Chief Constable was to purchase bicycles for the constables and sergeants of the force, to make them more mobile, and then to ensure that every officer took a course in firstaid.
+A reception was held for him at the City Police Court, where he made his first public appearance.
+One of the first actions he undertook as Chief Constable was to purchase bicycles for the constables and sergeants of the force, to make them more mobile, and then to ensure that every officer took a course in first aid.
 A photograph of the Salisbury Police Force was taken in 1905 with the police officers individually named.

-June 1906 saw the Chief Constable head a large parade on horseback through the city streets for the First Hospital Carnival Parade.
+June 1906 saw the Chief Constable head a large parade on horseback through the city streets for the first Hospital Carnival parade.
 This was a charity event which became an annual occurrence.
-In July 1906 he was applauded by his superiors when he organised the Police, Fire and hospital Medical departments into a joint rescue team after an horrific train crash in the city railway station.
+In July 1906 he was applauded by his superiors when he organised the police, fire and hospital medical departments into a joint rescue team after a train crash at the city's railway station.
 Passenger lives were saved and injuries treated quickly because his men were able to get to the scene quickly by bicycle and provide first aid on the spot.
-There was a Board of Trade report published at the end of July 1906.
-Most of the dead and injured were Americans from a transatlantic liner who disembarked at Plymouth, Devon, to go London.
-The year also saw three high profile bigamy charges brought by the Chief Constable at the City Magistrates Court which were extensively reported in the press, as was a Swine Removal Order where Richardson stressed to the Bench that regulations concerning the livestock cannot be infringed with impunity.
-Later in the year the city received a Royal Visit from Princess Christian, the policing of which fell to the Chief Constable.
+A Board of Trade report was published at the end of July 1906.
+Most of the dead and injured were Americans from a transatlantic liner who had disembarked at Plymouth, Devon, to travel to London.
+The year also saw three high-profile bigamy charges brought by the Chief Constable at the City Magistrates Court which were extensively reported in the press, as was a Swine Removal Order where Richardson stressed to the Bench that regulations concerning livestock cannot be infringed with impunity.
+Later in the year the city received a royal visit from Princess Christian, the policing of which fell to the Chief Constable.

 In 1908 Richardson raised the profile of using horses for crowd control by adding to the standard regulations.
 This was to protect the Royal Family, whose lives were considered to be under threat at the time, when they were visiting the Earl of Pembroke's estate at nearby Wilton.
 Richardson brought in extra policemen from surrounding areas; this was the first time that this had been done in an organised and professional manner.
-As a result, a special report was circulated by the Home Office to other Chief Constables in England on the success of the methods used, and to advise them to use these methods when Royalty visited their city.
+As a result, a special report was circulated by the Home Office to other Chief Constables in England on the success of the methods used, and to advise them to use these methods when royalty visited their city.